• Home Page

 Facings & Flanking Part One

-Facings and Flanking Part One examines the fundamentals of facing and the requirement and importance of all facings being executed on the left heal.
+Facings and Flanking Part One examines the fundamentals of facing and the requirement and importance of all facings being executed on the left heel.
 It then focuses on the mechanisms of Doubling.
 It introduces the instructional language “When faced in the direction of the Company Right Guide – the 2’s always double” and “When faced in the direction of the Company Left Guide – the 1’s always double.”
 It examines doubling when the ranks are faced to the front (typical practice) and when they are faced to the rear (rarely practiced) and illustrates how the recommended instructional language “in the direction of the Company Right (Left) Guide” enables the soldier to properly execute the facing/flanking regardless of starting faced to the front or rear and whether facing/flanking to the left or right.

 Facings & Flanking Part Two

-Facings and Flanking Part Two continues the lesson begun in Facings and Flanking Part One and focuses on the mechanisms of Undoubling.
-It examines closely the SCHOOL OF THE SOLDIER instruction 376 that instructs that when undoubling, the “it is the men who are in the rear who always move up to form into single rank, and in such manner as never to invert the order of the numbers in the rank.”.
+Facings and Flanking Part Two continues the lesson begun in Facings and Flanking Part One and focuses on the mechanisms of Un-doubling.
+It examines closely the SCHOOL OF THE SOLDIER instruction 376 that instructs that when un-doubling, the “it is the men who are in the rear who always move up to form into single rank, and in such manner as never to invert the order of the numbers in the rank.”.
 Note the instruction’s use of “always” and “never”.
 A number one man should always be next to the Right Guide.

 Marching Fundamentals